-Is a stay at the Hilton Orlando Buena Vista Palace is a good value?
+Is a stay at the Hilton Orlando Buena Vista Palace a good value?
 Get the opinions of our loyal Value Resort queen and WDW Magazine CEO, Stephanie Shuster.

 I’m a loud and proud, self-proclaimed Value Gal– a HUGE fan of the Value Resorts at Walt Disney World.
 But In November 2021, I was treated to a one-night stay in a Resort View Tower Room at the Hilton Orlando Buena Vista Palace.